Ron "Pigpen" McKernan: Legacy

 Despite his outward image, friends and band biographers have described McKernan as a quiet, kind, and introspective person.
 Hart later said "Pigpen was the musician in the Grateful Dead."
 Kreutzmann said McKernan was "the sweetest guy anybody had ever met."

 Weir later became influenced by McKernan's ability to work a crowd and improvise lyrics.
 He took over de facto frontman duties in concert and began to reintroduce material originally chosen by McKernan into the Dead's live set after his death.
 Weir began singing "Good Lovin'" with the Dead in 1974, and the group recorded the song on 1978's Shakedown Street.
 "Turn On Your Love Light" was revived in 1981, with Weir singing lead.
 He also revived the 1960s standard "Big Boy Pete", originally sung by McKernan, as a one-off in 1985.
-Jimmy Reed's "Big Boss Man", covered by the group on Grateful Dead (Skull and Roses) with McKernan singing lead, was revived by Garcia and performed occasionally through the 1980s and 90s.
+Jimmy Reed's "Big Boss Man", recorded by the group on Grateful Dead (Skull and Roses) with McKernan singing lead, was revived by Garcia and performed occasionally through the 1980s and 90s.

 "He's Gone", originally appearing on the live album Europe '72, subsequently became a eulogy to McKernan by his former bandmates.
 Hunter said "it became an anthem for Pigpen".

 McKernan was posthumously inducted into the Rock and Roll Hall of Fame in 1994.